tomcam/promotingyournovel/check/create-twitter-account.md

-# Create a Twitter account
+# Create a Twitter account  (file /check/create-twitter-account.md)

 Create an author account on [Twitter](https://www.twitter.com) as early as possible to establish a consistent media presence.
 It looks hinky otherwise.
 If your personal